garden mulch ideas

 Image Source: lcsun-news.com

-If you have plants that prefer acidic environments, pine needles are a great option to use as mulch because of their acidic nature.
+If your plants require an acidic environment, pine needles are a perfect choice to use as a mulch layer due to their acidic nature.

 B) Inorganic Mulches